 Beyond the types of collisions, there are several common types of car accidents.
 Knowing the difference will help you clearly communicate what you saw or experienced to the police or a Milwaukee car accident attorney.

 Some of the main crash-types in Wisconsin include motorcycle collisions, bicycle collisions, and pedestrian collisions.

-According to the State of Wisconsin Department of Transportation, the last five years had an average of the following statistics:
+According to the State of Wisconsin Department of Transportation, the last five years had an average of the following statistics a year:

 If you've been involved in a car accident, your mind will be thinking about a million things at once.
 Is everyone okay?
 Are we safe from danger?
 What do I do next?
 To help ease your mind after an accident, just remember these key tips from our team of car accident lawyers, who've seen thousands of car accidents and car accident injuries over the years.

 Having photographic evidence of the accident can help improve your personal injury claim.
 It is helpful for a jury to see the circumstances surrounding the auto accident, including what it looked like and the condition of the vehicles and property damage.
 It is also helpful for investigators and accident reconstructionists to have a clear picture of your vehicle’s position and damage to the vehicle.

 The old phrase “a picture is worth a thousand words” means a lot when it comes to documenting your injuries.
 Showing the jury bruising or lacerations after your accident can help to document how badly you were injured.
 Additionally, showing medical treatments required, like casts, oxygen, monitoring devices, or assisting devices, such as crutches, wheelchairs, or walkers, can help the jury to see the work that went into healing your injuries.
 Take photographs of your initial injuries but also monitor the progress of healing.